Rsantct/pe.audio.sys.OLD/pre.di.c/doc/01_INSTALL.md

-(Download and install scripts from AudioHumLab/FIRtro, adapted to pre.di.c)
+(Download and install scripts from AudioHumLab/FIRtro, adapted to pe.audio.sys)

 ## Required

 You need **Python>=3.6** and all python stuff as indicated in **[/README.md](https://github.com/Rsantct/pre.di.c/blob/master/README.md)**.
 Relogin when done.

-## First pre.di.c install:
+## First install:

-1- Under your home folder, download manually a copy of `download_predic.sh`, an run it:
+1- Under your home folder, download manually a copy of `download_peaudiosys.sh`, an run it:

 ```
 wget https://raw.githubusercontent.com/Rsantct/pre.di.c/master/.install/download_peaudiosys.sh